BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 they are not relevant for the SW execution.
 Therefore many details can be simplified or omited all together.

-The focus of these models is on the Zephyr BLE stack, and therefore only the peripherals which are necessary for its proper function have been modelled so far.
+The focus of these models is on the BLE and 15.4 stacks, and therefore mostly the peripherals which are necessary for its proper function have been modelled so far.

 Regarding the time accuracy, these models will focus mostly on the radio